islamsalah95/blog_api/README.md

 ## Task Laravel

-1- Create new Laravel Project (Laravel +8).
-2- Use SQLite Database.
-3- Make authentication system using Sanctum.
-a. /register endpoint that receives and validates the following:
-i.
-Name.
-ii.
-Phone number.
-iii.
-Password.
-b. /login endpoint.
-c.
-Both of the previous endpoint should return the user data with access token.
-d.
-Generate random 6-digits verification code for every user.
-e.
-Send the code for every user (Just log it).
-f.
-Make an endpoint that verifies the code sent to the user.
-g.
-Only verified accounts can login to the system.
-4- Create tags API resource.
-a.
-Authenticated users can view all tags.
-b.
-Authenticated users can store new tags.
-c.
-Authenticated users can update single tag.
-d.
-Authenticated users can delete single tag.
-e.
-Tags only has names and the name should be a unique one.
-5- Create posts API resource.
-a.
-Authenticated users can view only their posts.
-b.
-Authenticated users can store new posts.
-c.
-Authenticated users can view a single post of their posts.
-d.
-Authenticated users can update single post of their posts.
-e.
-Authenticated users can delete (Softly) single post of their posts.
-f.
-Authenticated users can view their deleted posts.
-g.
-Authenticated users can restore one of their deleted posts.
-h.
-Posts have the following data:
-i.
-Title.
-[Required, Maximum Characters: 255] ii.
-Body.
-[Required, String] iii.
-Cover image.
-[Required only when storing, Optional when updating, Image] iv.
-Pinned.
-[Required, Boolean]
-v.
-One or more tags.
-(Hint: Many-to-many Relationship).
-i.
-Pinned Posts should appear first for every user.
-j.
-All the received data for storing and updating posts should be validated.
-6- Create a Job that runs daily and force-deletes all softly-deleted posts for more than 30 days.
-7- Create a job that runs every six hours and makes HTTP Request to this end endpoint and log only the results object in the response. https://randomuser.me/api/
-8- Make /stats API endpoint.
-a.
-That endpoint should return the following:
-i.
-Number of all users.
-ii.
-Number of all posts.
-iii.
-Number of users with 0 posts.
-b.
-The results should be cached and update with every update to the related models (User and Post).
+### 1. Create a New Laravel Project
+- Laravel version 8 or higher.
+- Use SQLite database for simplicity.

+### 2. Authentication System using Sanctum
+- **/register** endpoint that validates and accepts:
+  - Name
+  - Phone number
+  - Password
+- **/login** endpoint.
+- Both endpoints should return user data with an access token.
+- Generate a random 6-digit verification code for every user.
+- Log the code when generated.
+- **/verify** endpoint to verify the code sent to the user.
+- Only verified accounts can log in to the system.

+### 3. Tags API Resource
+- Authenticated users can:
+  - View all tags.
+  - Store new tags.
+  - Update a single tag.
+  - Delete a single tag.
+- Tags should have unique names.

+### 4. Posts API Resource
+- Authenticated users can:
+  - View only their posts.
+  - Store new posts.
+  - View a single post.
+  - Update a single post.
+  - Soft delete a single post.
+  - View deleted posts.
+  - Restore deleted posts.
+- Posts have the following data:
+  - Title (Required, max 255 characters)
+  - Body (Required, string)
+  - Cover image (Required for storing, optional for updating)
+  - Pinned (Required, boolean)
+  - One or more tags (Many-to-many relationship)
+- Pinned posts should appear first for every user.
+- All received data for storing and updating posts should be validated.

+### 5. Jobs
+- **Daily Job**: Force-delete all softly-deleted posts that are older than 30 days.
+- **Six-hourly Job**: Make an HTTP request to `https://randomuser.me/api/` and log only the `results` object in the response.

+### 6. Stats API Endpoint
+- The endpoint should return:
+  - Number of all users.
+  - Number of all posts.
+  - Number of users with 0 posts.
+- The results should be cached and update with every update to the related models (User and Post).